 - Smart Phones are being used by individuals managing chronic conditions such as addiction, diabetes, asthma, high blood pressure.
 The tool helps self-management, and also can provide quick access to online help or in some cases to the involved clinician.
 See the Center for Health Enhancement Systems Studies for more general information about technology for service provision.

-- Social media (such as Facebook, Google+, and Twitter) are being used to create online support communities
+- Social media (such as Facebook and Twitter) are being used to create online support communities

 - Virtual Reality programs allow people with addictions, including veterans with PTSD and addictions, to practice responding to environmental triggers, in a safe setting with guidance from therapists.